tbrand/dystopia/README.md

 It implements onion routing with original protocols inspired by [Tor](https://www.torproject.org/).
 You can quickly enter the anonymous internet by the below.

 **The gatway sometimes be down since there are many attacks currently.
 We struggle to solve it now.
-You could construct the Dystopia's network easily by using docker.
+You could construct the Dystopia's network easily.
 See [here](https://github.com/tbrand/dystopia/wiki/Getting-Started) for details.**

 ```bash
 curl https://google.com -x 54.95.171.65:2888 -L